Sepandar Kamvar: Peer-to-peer networks

 Kamvar's research and work in peer-to-peer networks focused on the social mechanisms that reward cooperation and punish adversarial behavior.
 His 2003 paper, EigenTrust, is one of the most highly cited papers in the field.

-"Dog" programming language
+Dog programming language

-Dog is a high-level programming language created by Kamvar at MIT Media Lab.
+Dog is a high-level programming language created by Kamvar and Salman Ahmad at MIT Media Lab.

-It was announced in spring 2012, and stems from the frustration faced by Kamvar with other existing languages, such as Java, and felt they made it needlessly difficult to write code that handled social interactions.
+It was announced in spring 2012, and stems from the frustration faced by Kamvar with existing languages, and felt they made it needlessly difficult to write code that handled social interactions.
 It is designed to facilitate easier creation of social computing applications, and is designed to facilitate programming in a natural language and allow newcomers the chance to learn programming more easily.

-About Dog, Kamvar said "I had to write code at a lower level of abstraction than I had to think about the interactions.
-And so I thought it would be interesting to start writing a programming language that allowed me to write at the same level of abstraction that I think."

 Art

 Kamvar is an advocate for using the web as a medium for artistic expression.
 He believes the ability to constantly change and be viewed by millions of people simultaneously makes the web an opportune medium for art.